• Skip to primary navigation

 Ramsey is a very polarizing figure.
 With his hard stance on financial hot topics, most people love him or they hate him.

-I’ve shared many times about Dave Ramsey over the years here on Cents + Purpose because I believe his system works and works for the masses.
+I’ve shared many times about Dave Ramsey here on my blog because I believe his system works and works for the masses.

-Over the years we’ve tweaked some of his Baby Steps but we continue to base the majority of our financial decisions on his framework and I’ve been able to connect with many other ‘Dave Ramsey bloggers’ who have had similar experiences.
+Over the years, we’ve tweaked some of his Baby Steps, but we continue to base the majority of our financial decisions on his framework, and I’ve been able to connect with many other ‘Dave Ramsey bloggers’ who have had similar experiences and share them on their own blogs

 Don’t Work Another Day